 Develops and disseminates public information / educational materials regarding emergency measures to be taken during an emergency including information regarding shelter-in-place, evacuation routes, locations of shelters, transportation pick-up-points, etc.

-Interfaces with the PIO for the County and the State as applicable.
+Interfaces with the PIO for the County and the State, as applicable.

-Operates as a part of the Joint Information Center (JIC) as established by the County, State or Federal officials.
+Operates as a part of the Joint Information Center (JIC) as established by the County, State, or Federal officials.

 Communications: